Fantasy Land and people are dicks!!

 Or maybe I was being hyper-sensitive and everyone just had their own drama to deal with and I was reading too much into all of this.

-It took a while for my personality to coalesce into what it is today.
-Among the people I met along the way were those who just didn’t care how many feathers they ruffled as they went about doing what they thought was right. as well as those who expected that the world should be grateful for the privelige of knowing them.
+It took a while for my personality to crystallize.
+Among the people I met along the way were those who just didn’t care how many feathers they ruffled as they went about doing what they thought was right.

 A mountain may also have contributed to that thinking ( made of mud and stone, not of books) but it's a story for another day.